 - After clicking on that button, you will be brought down to the bottom of the page where you will enter your personal information.

 - After entering your personal information, you’ll reach the final page asking you for your credit card information.
 Keep in mind, you will NOT be charged for the sample when entering your CC information, you will only be charged $1.00 for shipping.
 Once you receive your sample capsules, you have 14 days to try the product out.
 If you do not like OptiMind, then you will log into your OptiMind account and cancel your subscription.
-When your subscription, you will never be charged another dime.
+When your subscription is canceled, you will never be charged another dime.
 On the other hand, if you did enjoy the sample of OptiMind, then you may sit tight and have a monthly bottle shipped and billed to you.

 Ingredients Found In Optimind: